 Please consult these resources before and during the enrollment process for your IFR program:

-To support our students, faculty, and the local communities in which we work in reducing the risk of COVID-19 transmission, IFR has modified our COVID-19 policies with expert guidance from risk management and health authorities such as the Center for Disease Control, the World Health Organization, and IFR’s Medical Director, Dr. Kurt Eifling.
+IFR has updated our COVID-19 policies with expert guidance from risk management and health authorities such as the Center for Disease Control, the World Health Organization, and IFR’s Medical Director, Dr. Kurt Eifling.
 Dr Eifling is a Fellow of the Academy of Wilderness Medicine and a practicing physician (https://ifrglobal.org/about/staff/).

 Before You Go to Your Field School